telerik/kendo-ui-core/docs/controls/data-management/treelist/how-to/show-a-checkbox-column.md

 # Show Checkbox Column

-The example below demonstrates how to show a checkbox column bound to the item model in a Kendo UI TreeList widget.
+The following example demonstrates how to show a checkbox column bound to the item model in the TreeList.

 ###### Example